5T33Z0/OC-Little-Translated/00_About_ACPI/README.md

 ### Why to prefer SSDTs over a patched DSDT
 A common problem with Hackintoshes is missing ACPI functionality when trying to run macOS on X86-based Intel and AMD systems, such as: Networking not working, USB Ports not working, CPU Power Management not working correctly, screens not turning off when the lid is closed, Sleep and Wake not working, Brightness controls not working and so on.

-These issues stems from DSDTs made with Windows support in mind on one hand and Apple not using standard ACPI tables for their hardware on the other.
-These issues can be addressed by dumping, patching and injecting the patched DSDT during boot, replacing the original.
+These issues stem from DSDTs made with Windows support in mind on one hand and Apple not sticking to ACPI tables which conform to the ACPI specs 100 % for their hardware on the other.
+These issues can be addressed by dumping, patching and injecting a patched DSDT during boot, replacing the original.

 Since a DSDT can change when updating the BIOS, injecting an older DSDT on top of a newer one can cause conflicts and break macOS functionalities.
-Therefore *dynamic patching* with SSDTs is highly recommended over using a patched DSDT.
+Therefore, *dynamic patching* with SSDTs is highly recommended over using a patched DSDT.
 Plus the whole process is much more efficient, transparent and elegant.
+And that's why you should avoid patched DSDTs – especially those from MaLDon/Olarilla!

 ### ASL
 A notable feature of `ACPI` is a specific proprietary language to compile ACPI tables.
 This language is called `ASL` (ACPI Source Language), which is at the center of this article.
 After an ASL is compiled, it becomes AML (ACPI Machine Language), which can be executed by the operating system.
 Since ASL is a language, it has its own rules and guidelines.

 ## ASL Guidelines